C

 Children

 If you choose this dog breed, part of the appeal is the way that they bond with family members, especially children.
 However, you have a much better chance of a positive relationship with children in the house if the dog is raised from its puppy years with little ones.
 Since the Cocker Spaniel is incredibly sensitive, teaching your child to properly handle and interact with the pup is a necessity.
-It will not react kindly to any family member that is rough with it.
+It will not react kindly to any family member who is rough with it.

 Similar Dogs